-The processes, procedures, and criteria described in this document apply to Constituency applications submitted after [insert date].
-Applications submitted prior to [insert date] will be evaluated under the procedures existing at the time of submission.
+The processes, procedures, and criteria described in this document apply to Constituency applications intended for the Non-Commercial Stakeholder Group (NCSG) and Commercial Stakeholder Group (CSG) within the Non-Contracted Parties House (ref.
+ICANN Bylaws, Article X, Section 5.4).
+Applications submitted prior to the effective date of this process will be evaluated under the procedures existing at the time of submission.